athrvk/toKindleManager/README.md

 ### EPUB Download: Offers the option to download articles in EPUB format for flexible reading on other devices.

+### PDF Conversion: Send PDF to your kindle devices in single click.

 ### Cross-Platform Availability:
     Chrome Extension: Developed using React.
     Android App: Built with React Native.